KeithDeSantis/AI_Assignment_1/README.txt

 Group 30 Assignment 1:

-Our source code in enclosed in this zip file.
-To run our code, the simplest method is opening the project folder in your IDE, and configure the command line arguments to be "filename of board" and "int choice of heuristic."
+Our source code in enclosed in this zip file, in the A Star project folder.
-Our 10 example board are in the project directory.
-Should you want to test a board using this method, make sure it is within the Assignment1 directory.

-If you prefer to make the project then run it, navigate into the src directory and use "javac Main.java" to make the .class files.
-Then, make sure your board.txt is in the same folder as the .class files and call "java Main filename heuristic."
+To run our code, navigate to the astar.jar file's directory, and input

+java -jar ./astar.jar <path to filename> <heuristic integer>

+Ensure the filename is a valid path or is to a file in the same directory as astar.jar.

+For example, our ten boards are in the same directory and can be run with heuristics 1-6.

+If there are issue or you'd prefer to run the code in an IDE, open the A Star project folder in your IDE and run Main.java with the appropriate argument configurations ( <filename> <heuristic integer> ).
+In this case, ensure the board.txt file is in the project directory, but not necessarily in the src folder.

+NOTE ** The IDE we used was Intellij, other IDE's may need additional setup.

+If you have any issues running our code please reach out to us: kwdesantis@wpi.edu jhiggins@wpi.edu ywang33@wpi.edu